wenxin-c/tp/docs/UserGuide.md

 ```
 ************************************************************
-    Your session has started!
-Please focus on your task.
+    Your session has started.
+All the best!
 ************************************************************
 ************************************************************
-    Task
+    Task Cycle: Do your task now!
 ************************************************************
 ```